hpcgroup/pipit/docs/user_guide.rst

 Analyzing Overall Performance
 -----------------------------

-Now that we have read in trace data and done some fundamental pre-processing on the events, we are ready to perform analysis.
+Now that we have read in trace data and completed some essential preprocessing on the events, we are ready to perform analysis.